 "No, no. You gave medals to the Pashtuns on your side.
 We want our medals, too.
 You couldn't have had a good war without us."

 In other words, they looked upon war as something more than a horror to be avoided if possible.
 War to them was a pleasurable challenge.
 It was something to take up when the opportunity presented itself.
-When nomadic groups came into contact with one another there would be a quickness to war rather than drawn out discussions to understand the other sides point of view and some kind of an agreement to avoid war.
+There was daring-do to be performed and recognition for individuals from members of their own society.
+Less recognition was given to advocates of understanding an opposing side's position and compromise to avoid war.

 As late as the beginning of the 20th century in Europe there were people in high places who believed that war was an exhilarating drama.
-And there were those who believed that it built character and made a society strong.
-Teddy Roosevelt was among them – no matter the some wars in the 19th century, including the U.S. Civil War.
+And there were those who believed that it built character and made a society stronger.

 The First World War changed a lot of minds.
 So did the Second World War and the development of the atomic bomb.

 The nature of war changed with the rise of agriculture – which was accompanied by higher density populations.
 And there was the transition from societies of small bands of biologically related hunter-gathers to larger tribal societies without central authority, or with weak central authority, but which came together when they wanted to make war.
-There was a transition from raiding to conquest – a desire to hold ground and benefit through taxation the labors of the conquered, or to make slaves of the conquered as the Spartans did the Helots.
+There was a transition from raiding to conquest – a desire to control territory and benefit from making slaves of the conquered or taxing the labors of the conquered.

 How War Began, by Keith F. Otterbain, 2004